 Kitsch or catharsis?

 This led me to think about the kind of pavilion I would create.
 About fifteen years ago I visited my friend Shanna and her partner Kevin while they were spending the summer in Venice.
 By chance the Venice Biennale, the contemporary visual art exhibition, was on that year and so Shanna and I went one day.
 We had just finished doing our MA in Spanish literature together and so we were excited when we arrived at the Spanish pavilion.
 We were directed to queue up at the back of the building at a secondary entrance.
 What looked like border guards awaited us at the front of the queue and just as we were about to go in, we were asked to show our papers.
 As we did not have Spanish passports we were turned away.
 It took a moment for us to realise that this was the Spanish pavilion, there was no show inside.
-It was meant to draw attention to the plight of the so-called sin papeles, those who can’t enjoy the freedom of movement that so many of us take for granted.
+It was meant to draw attention to the [tooltip tip=”(formal) a very bad situation that someone is in”]plight[/tooltip] of the so-called sin papeles, those who can’t enjoy the freedom of movement that so many of us take for granted.
 At the time I didn’t really appreciate this work of conceptual art.
 I wanted to be entertained, to see beautiful things, to consume.

 As always, thanks for listening.
 If you use Apple Podcasts why not rate and review the podcast.
 And while you’re at it, share this episode with a friend.
 Feel free to get in touch by email at podcast@BetterLanguageLearning.com.
 I’m looking for volunteers for upcoming episodes and would love to hear from you, whether you’re a student or teacher or someone in between.